berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 35: Outside of class

-- Read [Sections 8.11-8.19 in the main textbook](https://moodle.berea.edu/mod/lti/view.php?id=694960) in preparation for a possible reading quiz on Friday.
+- Read [Sections 8.11-8.19 in the main textbook](https://moodle.berea.edu/mod/lti/view.php?id=694960) in preparation for a possible reading quiz on Monday.

 ## Day 34: Wednesday, November 13, 2024